stdrickforce/cat/lib/go/README.md

 * SetTimestamp
 * Complete

-These APIs can be easily used like the following codes.
+These APIs can be easily used as the following codes.

 ```go
 t := cat.NewTransaction(TTYPE, "test")